-"We still find in the Bible a passage that contradicts another," said James Inhofe, elected Republican of Oklahoma and chairman of the Senate Environment Committee, who doubts that climate change is linked to the activity human.
-The latter, however, takes seriously the words of the association, "because of its impact on people who generally vote Republican."
+"We always find in the Bible a passage which contradicts another," said James Inhofe, Republican elected Oklahoma and president of the commission of the Senate Environment, who doubts that climate change is linked to the activity human.
+This however takes seriously the words of the association, "because of its impact on people who generally vote Republican."

-"Evangelists can influence Congress, and if their interest in global warming increases, Senator Inhofe will have to listen to them," said John Green, head of a think tank on religion and public life.
-He observes, however, that "evangelists do not like environmentalists."
+"Evangelicals can influence Congress and, if their interest in global warming increases, Senator Inhofe will listen," said John Green, head of a think tank on religion and public life.
+However, it notes that "evangelicals dislike conservationists".

 Note econology: No comment!